icon to open the header menu

 In this process of achieving organized complexity, he highlights the paradoxical interplay between symmetry and asymmetry, and pinpoints beauty as the "deep interlock and ambiguity" of the two, a beauty he also finds the the relationship between static structures of the built environment, and the flow of living individuals in their midst.
 In his perspective, then, architecture should take into account the role of tension between opposite elements, rather than the combination of rational and abstract design elements.
 Such an approach echoes other considerations of tension as a source for stimulating human engagement,such as Ricoeur's analysis of the metaphor (see Literary metaphors ), and the resolution of the riddles presented in works of obfuscated source code (see Hackers ).

 He therefore considers a possible aesthetic experience as a consequence of qualities such as appropriateness, rightness to fit, not-simplistic and wholeness.
 All of these have in common the subsequent need for a purpose, a purpose which he calls the Quality Without a Name ( Alexander, 1979) .
 This quality, he says, is semantically elusive, but nonetheless exists; it is, ultimately, the quality which sustains life, a conclusion which he reached after extensive empirical research: no one can name it precisely, but everyone knows what it refers to.
 It is the quality which makes one feel at home, which makes one feel like things make sense in a deep, unexplicable way134 .
-This reluctance to being linguistically explicited is echoed in the work of the craftsman, where a practitioner often finds herself showing rather than telling ( Pye, 2008) , another domain with which software developers identify, explicited in Crafting software .
+This reluctance to being linguistically explicited is echoed in the work of the craftsman, where a practitioner often finds herself showing rather than telling ( author, year) , another domain with which software developers identify, explicited in Crafting software .

 Among the adjectives used to circle around this quality are whole, comfortable, free, exact, egoless, eternal ( Alexander, 1979) .
 Some of these qualities can also be found in software development, particularly wholeness and comfort.
 A whole program is a program which is not missing any features, whose encounter (or lack thereof) might cause a crash.
 If if a function implies a systematic design, such systematic design is not compromised by the lacking of some parts.
 Conversely, it is also a program which does not have extraneous—useless—features.